mateuszmanczak04/notecal/README.md

 ## Features

 - courses for each school topic
 - tasks management
 - calendar view
--   writing a notes
+- writing notes

 What differs this app from others is that every note you take must be related to a course.
 It must also be placed somewhere in time so can say that Notecal Note is simply an Event with attached content.